KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 [What's New in Python 3.15](https://docs.python.org/3.15/whatsnew/3.15.html)

-Steering Council thoughts during Q&A
+Steering Council thoughts during Q&A:

 Packaging Council: the Core Team use case does not necessarily extend to packaging.
 The Packaging Council will have the domain expertise needed to solve tough packaging problems.